Aggushub/Aggushub/README.md

 **Hi, I'm Joel Amos Philip**, a Computer Science Engineering graduate from the College of Engineering Poonjar.
 I’m passionate about technology—especially in the realms of cybersecurity, automation, and software development.

 I enjoy writing clean, efficient code and thrive on solving real-world problems using languages like **C, Java, Python, and HTML**.
-Lately, I’ve been diving into **C# and Python frameworks** to keep up with modern development practices and backend tools.
+Lately, I’ve been diving into **Javascript and Python frameworks** to keep up with modern development practices and backend tools.
 I'm always up for **collaboration**, **knowledge sharing**, or just a good tech conversation.

 > *"I would like to call myself **'Dead Man Coding'**—because I code till the bugs kill me."* 💀💻 *(a pun, but also kind of true!)*